Geishas… if you’re like me, I am very curious about them and fancied a chance to be up-close with one.

-While planning our Kyoto itinerary, I made sure that I get to experience Kyoto of old and new.
+So while planning our Kyoto itinerary, I made sure that I get to experience Kyoto of old and new.
 Our first two nights in Japan were spent in Kyoto before heading to Takayama and Shirakawa-go.
 After these, we went back to Kyoto to explore the city some more and stayed for another two nights.
 In one of those nights, we decided to eat at a place recommended by the staff at our inn.
 We borrowed their bikes and off we went to eat a very affordable teshoku meal.
 I ordered a set of chicken karaage.
 After dinner, we headed to Gion hoping to see Kyoto’s geisha or geiko, as they are known locally.

 We got the best.
 Our serendipitous encounter with the geisha’s driver feels like we were the best straw in a barn full of hay.
-When the driver saw us beating the crowds, (I think to him, we looked the most desperate) he told us where the geisha was and which door she’ll be using as exit.
+When the driver saw us beating the crowds, (I think to him, we looked the most desperate) he told us where his boss was, (the geisha) and which door she’ll be using as exit.
 About a few meters from the restaurants’ back door, we saw her limousine.
 In my mind, this was an act of good will on his part even though it may appear like he was squealing his boss’ whereabouts.
 In whatever etiquette he decided to break, I am glad because we were able to get close to a real geisha as a result.
 Ayee hee hee.

 After tens of blurred shots, I was able to capture this video and get up close.